MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-O-Pollution/part-155-Oil-Hazardous-Material-Pollution-Prevention-Regulations-Vessels/subpart-J-Nontank-Vessel-Response-Plans/section-155.5035.md

 (4) The procedures for internal transfers of fuel in an emergency;

-(5) The procedures for ship-to-ship transfers of fuel in an emergency -
+(5) The procedures for ship-to-ship transfers of fuel in an emergency—

 (i) The format and content of the ship-to-ship transfer procedures should be consistent with the “Ship to Ship Transfer Guide (Petroleum),” published jointly by the International Chamber of Shipping and the Oil Companies International Marine Forum (OCIMF) (incorporated by reference, see § 155.140);

-(ii) The procedures should identify the specific response resources necessary to carry out the internal or external transfers, including -
+(ii) The procedures should identify the specific response resources necessary to carry out the internal or external transfers, including—

 (A) Fendering equipment (ship-to-ship only);